nocillax/v2-parking-slot-management/backend/PRD.md

 - When all slots are full:

-  - User joins `waitlist` for slot type or lot
+  - User can join a `waitlist` for a specific facility and slot type.

 - System:

-  - Notifies first user in queue when a slot becomes available
+  - When a slot becomes free (via check-out or cancellation), the system notifies the first user in the queue for that slot type.
-  - Gives 5 minutes to confirm
+  - The user is given a short window (e.g., 5 minutes) to claim the spot and create a reservation.
-  - If user doesn’t act → passes to next person
+  - If the user doesn't act, their notification expires, and the system will offer the slot to the next person when another slot becomes available.

 - Waitlist entries auto-expire after X hours.